artsandmetaphysics/goodlifeodyssey/_documents/seneca.md

 <p>It is not that we have a short time to live, but that we waste a lot of it.
 Life is long enough, and a sufficiently generous amount has been given to us for the highest achievements if it were all well invested.
 But when it is wasted in heedless luxury and spent on no good activity, we are forced at last by death’s final constraint to realize that it has passed away before we knew it was passing.</p>
 </blockquote>

-Seneca believes many activities are wasteful, as demonstrated by some of my favourite quotes:
+Seneca believes many activities are wasteful, as demonstrated by some of my favorite quotes:

 <blockquote>
-<p>How many burst a blood vessel by their eloquence and their daily striving to show off their talents!</p>
+<p>How many find riches a burden!
+How many burst a blood vessel by their eloquence and their daily striving to show off their talents!
+How many are pale from constant pleasures!
+How many are left no freedom by the crowd of clients surrounding them!</p>
 </blockquote>

 <blockquote>